 1/3 cup walnuts, roasted and chopped coarsely

-1 tablespoon sour cherry syrup, or substitute with cherry jelly
+1 tablespoon sour cherry syrup, or cherry jelly

 2 teaspoons turmeric